Pilonidal Sinus – Foods To Eat & Avoid!

 Garlic is thought to have antibiotic and antifungal effects.
 Maintaining a healthy immune system is essential if you have pilonidal sinus and garlic can support your body in this aspect.

-Nuts and Seeds like almonds, walnuts, pistachios, flaxseeds, methi seed, chia, pumpkin and sunflower seeds come with minerals, vitamins and have fibre and antioxidants which help in reducing inflammation and support the healing process.
+Nuts and Seeds like almonds, walnuts, pistachios, flaxseeds, methi seeds, chia, pumpkin and sunflower seeds come with minerals, and vitamins and have fibre and antioxidants which help in reducing inflammation and support the healing process.

 The main active component in turmeric is called curcumin.
 This compound is thought to decrease inflammation and may also have antioxidant properties.
 Add turmeric to your diet to lower inflammation and strengthen your body’s ability to repair itself.